WilliamASumner/Chromium-Experiments/README.md

 blink::Document::UpdateStyleAndLayout| CSS
 blink::LocalFrameView::PerformLayout | Layout
 blink::LocalFrameView::UpdateLifecyclePhasesInternal | Paint
-blink::ScriptController::EvaluateScriptInMainWorld | Javascript
+blink::ScriptController::EvaluateScriptInMainWorld | JavaScript
-blink::ScriptController::EvaluateScriptInIsolatedWorld | Javascript
+blink::ScriptController::EvaluateScriptInIsolatedWorld | JavaScript
-blink::v8ScriptRunner::CallFunction | Javascript
+blink::v8ScriptRunner::CallFunction | JavaScript
 ---

 ## Interposition
 To implement interposition, we use the `LD_PRELOAD` trick.
 The idea is to get create a shared library whose function signatures match the desired interposition targets exactly, so that when `ld` looks for a dynamic function, your function gets loaded first.
 To call the original function as if nothing has happened, you can get a handle by using `dlsym(RTLD_NEXT,"name_as_in_binary"` You can learn more [here](www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/).
 It is important to note that for C++ interposition special attention to generate the exact same mangled needs to be given, and unless your interposing a method declared as `static`, you will need to explicitly pass the `this` parameter so that the original method can access its own data.